 - Prepare the ingredients: peel the shallots or onion and chop roughly.
 Wash the galangal and turmeric and slice them (¼" or 1 cm).
-Wash the mushrooms and dry.
-(I don't like the stems so I remove and discard them).
+Wash the mushrooms and dry, chop the stems off.
 Soak the basil, cilantro, scallion and kaffir lime leaves in cold water for a few minutes and drain.
-Put 1 sprig of cilantro and basil on the side for garnish.
+Put aside a few leaves of cilantro and basil for garnish.

-- Put the coconut oil or canola oil in a medium soup pot on medium heat.
+- Put the coconut oil in a medium soup pot over medium heat.
 Add the shallots or onion and sauté for a couple of minutes.
-Add the mushrooms and continue to sauté for 1 - 2 minutes.
-Add the vegetable broth, water, galangal, turmeric and herbs to the pot, raise the heat to high, and bring to a boil.
+Add the mushrooms and continue to sauté for 1 – 2 minutes.
+Add the vegetable broth, water, galangal, turmeric and herbs to the pot and raise the heat to high, and bring to a boil.

-- Cook on high heat for 10 minutes, then lower to a simmer.
-Add the tamari or fish sauce and coconut milk, and cook for another 5 - 10 minutes.
+- Boil for 5 minutes, then lower to a simmer.
+Add the fish sauce and coconut milk, and cook for another 5 – 10 minutes.

 - Meanwhile, prepare the rice noodles.
-Fill a large saucepan with water and bring to a boil over high heat.
-Only when the water is boiling, stir in the noodles.
-Cook until they are tender/al dente, about five minutes.
+Fill a large saucepan with water and bring into a boil.
+Stir in the noodles and cook them until they are al dente, about five minutes.
 Drain and rinse them under cold water.
-(If you live in California, or anywhere with a water shortage, prepare a bowl with cold water and add them in.)

-- Put a handful of noodles (or as much as you like) into bowls, ladle the soup over, and garnish with chili flakes, basil, cilantro and a lime wedge on the side.
+- Put a handful of noodles into bowls, ladle the soup over, and garnish with chili flakes, basil or cilantro, and serve with wedges of lime on the side.